leon0707/react-chat-plugin/README.md

 2. Good for chatbot or person to person chat
 3. Two different types of messages: `text` or `notification`
 4. Error icon
+5. Typing indicator
-5. Extendable input area
+6. Extendable input area
-6. Support new line in the input
+7. Support new line in the input
-7. Key board action: `shift + enter` to send the message
+8. Key board action: `shift + enter` to send the message

 ## Install
 ```shell